New Agrarian Apprenticeships

 Orientation

-Apprentices working an April to November season will attend an in-person group orientation in late March or early April.
+Apprentices attend an in-person group orientation in late March or early April to spend time with fellow apprentices and participate in various activities.
 Attendance at this event is mandatory.

-Each apprentice submits two reports to NAP: 1) a one-page personal introduction, due the second week of their apprenticeship, and 2) a three-page final report and a copy of the completed skills checklist, due November 1.
+Each apprentice submits two reports to NAP that are published in the New Agrarian Voices blog.
+The first is a one-page personal introduction, due the second week of their apprenticeship, and the second is a three-page final report, due at the end of the season.

 Supplemental education